Eczema (E), Atopic Eczema (AE) and Atopic Dermatitis (AD)

 Food allergy and other non-allergic food hypersensitivity

-An exacerbation of E by foods in food allergic patients (atopic eczema) has been repeatedly reported, with the vast majority of cases seen in children.
+An exacerbation of atopic E by foods in food allergic patients has been repeatedly reported, with the vast majority of cases seen in children.
 This should be considered in the management of E when there is a history of food allergy, or when conventional treatment measures are ineffective.
-Whereas the IgE-mediated reactions are the most common ones, a non-immunological hypersensitivity reaction to food additives can also worsen E in some cases.
+Whereas the IgE-mediated reactions are the most common ones, a non-immunological hypersensitivity reaction to food additives can also worsen AE in some cases.
 An appropriate diagnosis of the suspected food allergy should be made.

-Some patients with eczema suffer exacerbations of their skin lesions after contact with certain aeroallergens, e.g., house dust mite, pollen or animal dander, and improve after appropriate avoidance strategies have been applied.
-In certain patients, eczematous skin lesions can be induced by epicutaneous patch testing with aeroallergens, e.g. house dust mite.
+Some patients with atopic E suffer exacerbations of their skin lesions after contact with certain aeroallergens, e.g., house dust mite, pollen or animal dander, and improve after appropriate avoidance strategies have been applied.
+In certain patients, E skin lesions can be induced by epicutaneous patch testing with aeroallergens, e.g. house dust mite.
 The term "atopy patch test" (APT) has been proposed for this test procedure.

 Profound changes in cutaneous flora occur in some patients with E and the pathogenic importance of microbial organisms is recognized.
 Among these, Malassezia furfur and Staphylococcus aureus seem to play a major role.
 S. Aureus is responsible for a known, very often quite dramatic complication of E, named "impetiginised E," requiring systemic antibacterial treatment, and in addition S. aureus may act as a persistent allergen stimulating IgE antibody production, or as an irritant with inflammatory potency when colonizing atopic skin.
 The inflammatory reaction may be caused by enterotoxin production, possibly with superantigen effects.
 More than 50% of S. aureus isolates cultured from patients with E have the ability to produce these enterotoxins.
 It is speculated that staphyloccocal superantigens, when released within the epidermis, cause a marked immune stimulation.
 The ability of staphylococcal enterotoxin B to elicit dermatitis after application to intact normal or intact atopic skin has been shown.
 It is likely that reduced innate immune responses, eg, reduced formation of antimicrobial peptides like defensins, give rise to increased microbial colonization.